howtographql/howtographql/content/backend/graphql-node-typescript/4-a-simple-query.md

 title: A Simple Query
 pageTitle: 'Resolving Queries with a GraphQL Server Tutorial'
 description:
-  'Learn how to define a GraphQL schema, implement query resolvers with Node.js and test your queries in a GraphQL Playground.'
+  'Learn how to define a GraphQL schema, implement query resolvers with Node.js and test your queries in a GraphiQL.'
 ---

 In this section, you are going to implement the first API operation that provides the functionality of a Hacker News